w3f/Grants-Program/applications/application-Etch.md

 ## Development Status :open_book:

+We had a conversation with Sebastian Müller about the concept of Etch.
+He mentioned additional details that he’d like to see in a grant proposal and to start with a level 1 grant.

 Articles and studies that point to meaningful, purpose driven work and CSR statistics becoming increasingly important to employees and workers. https://f.hubspotusercontent40.net/hubfs/9253440/Asset%20PDFs/Promotions_Assets_Whitepapers/BetterUp-Meaning&Purpose.pdf https://www.mckinsey.com/business-functions/people-and-organizational-performance/our-insights/help-your-employees-find-purpose-or-watch-them-leave